 A national problem, local solutions

-Since 2013, the Wisconsin HOPE Lab has coordinated nationwide studies on student poverty, homelessness and food insecurity.
+Beginning in 2013, the Wisconsin HOPE Lab coordinated nationwide studies on student poverty, homelessness and food insecurity.
 One of their recent reports suggests that more than a third of college students across the country lack stable housing and suffer from food insecurity.

 According to HOPE, accumulation of a decade and a half of research has demonstrated a national problem, but each institution of higher education is different and with different student bodies, so local impacts have to be studied locally.